RyuuTDF/ProjectMarchCode/README.md

 Setup Local
 --------------
-- execute StressTest.slx
+- ensure the configuration is set to 'local'
 - in SimpleGui.mat, execute SimpleGui.testStream
-- if this doesn't work, make sure the IP-adresses in NetworkEnv.mat are configured correctly

 GUI
 --------------